About Me

 60 Million Girls Foundation, Communications and Project Evaluation (remote, part-time), Jan 2009 – Present

-The foundation funds C$100,000 grants for education projects employing an offline digital technology to facilitate access to learning resources.
+The foundation provides grants of $200K – $300K annually for education projects that use an offline digital technology to facilitate access to learning resources.

-• Communicate with partners on project design, implementation, and evaluation frameworks.
+• Communicate with partners on project design, implementation, and evaluation frameworks creating positive relationships leading to long-standing and successful collaborations.

-• Author blog posts, partner letters, and website content highlighting EdTech research and impact.
+• Author blog posts, partner letters, and website content highlighting EdTech research and impact to inform and engage funders and followers.

-• Support social media strategy for Facebook and LinkedIn, creating infographics and engaging posts to education and inform followers.
+• Support social media strategy for Facebook and LinkedIn, creating infographics and engaging posts to educate and inform partners and donors.

 UNESCO Institute for Statistics, Communications Consultant (remote, contracts), Oct 2018 – Dec 2023